-In our journey to bring simulation technology in the hands of every engineer on the planet, we constantly create learning content to help them become proficient with SimScale as fast as possible.
-Besides documentation, step-by-step tutorials and support, we organize workshops for the most popular topics suggested by our users.
+In our journey to bring simulation technology in the hands of every engineer on the planet, we are constantly creating new learning content to help them become proficient with SimScale as fast as possible.
+Besides documentation, step-by-step tutorials, and support, we organize workshops for the most popular topics suggested by our users.
 Let’s have a look at this year’s highlights:

 Discover all SimScale’s workshops recordings here.

 15 Simulation Webinars